-UPCOMING: Volkswagen will be broadening its SUV range with the all-new T-Roc compact SUV.
+Volkswagen will be broadening its SUV range with the all-new T-Roc compact SUV.
 The T-Roc is aimed at a more youthful customer, hoping to broaden the appeal of Volkswagen with younger drivers.
-The T-Roc is expected to go on sale in early 2018.
+Here's everything you need to know about the Volkswagen T-Roc.

 The number of SUVs on UK roads has soared over the past few years, with every manufacturer trying to fill every variant in the SUV market; now it's Volkswagen's turn again.
 VW already has a few SUVs of their own, although, we haven't seen a compact SUV from them, until now.

 The T-Roc is aimed at a more youthful customer, taking inspiration from Volkswagen's new design language as well as having a few design quirks of its own.
 In short, the T-Roc is a youthful, yet modern compact crossover that could potentially have a lot to offer.

-The T-Roc will come in at a fraction of the cost of Audi's Q2, with the T-Roc expecting to hold a price-tag of around £20,000, quite a bit more than the Volkswagen Polo.
+The T-Roc will come in at a fraction of the cost of Audi's Q2, with the T-Roc holding a price-tag of around £20,000, quite a bit more than the Volkswagen Polo.

 The T-Roc takes inspiration from various other vehicle's already in Volkswagen's artillery.
 E.g. the short wheelbase of the Polo, with the stance and exterior styling of a Tiguan.